“She may be easy street, but

 “Uh, watch it there, Syd…”

 “Here, take a seat, listen to me,” she searched, patting the seat cushions with a Poesque pulse.
-“It was mostly a fantabulous celebration back there, exhausting though, especially when my parents kept trying to fix me up with Bernard Zynich and his father’s Evanston gallery.
+“It was mostly a fantabulous celebration back there, exhausting though, especially when my parents kept trying to fix me up with Bernard Zynich and his father’s Evanston gallery again.
 Chicago was all right, but not like here.
-Shoulda been with—I scored some classic creamers in Bucktown and Lincoln Park.”
+Shoulda been with me downtown—I scored some classic creamers in Bucktown and Lincoln Park.”

-“Great, maybe I’ll use one as my dashboard Jesus,” I sat guardedly beside her, stretching my arm up on the sofa around her shoulders, again fretting that Moon had had a place at the Mendel table.
+“Great, maybe I’ll use one as my dashboard Jesus,” I sat guardedly beside her, stretching my arm up around her shoulders, again fretting that Moon had had a place at the Mendel table.

 “You guess,” she spouted, trying herself to comb the spot away.
-“You guessed my beautiful new sofa into oblivion!”
+“You guessed my beautiful new sofa to oblivion!”